Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 Sexually Transmitted Diseases (STDs)

-STDs are infections and diseases that are passed from person to person through oral, vaginal, or anal sex.
-While there are over 25 STDs, the most common ones are listed here and described in more detail in the STD info sheet:
+STDs, also know as STIs (sexually transmitted infections) are infections and diseases that are passed from person to person through oral, vaginal, or anal sex.
+While there are over 25 STDs, the most common ones are listed here and described in more detail in The Well Project's article on STDs:

-- Genital warts/human papillomavirus (HPV; for more information specifically on HPV, see our HPV info sheet)
+- Genital warts/human papillomavirus (HPV; for more information specifically on HPV, see our article on HPV)

 - Hepatitis (Hepatitis A, or HAV; Hepatitis B, or HBV; Hepatitis C, or HCV)